Efficient Quantum Circuits based on the Quantum Natural Gradient: Introduction

-An alternative to the aforementioned is a variational approach based on hybrid quantum-classical optimization which lies at the heart of a large number of NISQ-era algorithms such as the variational quantum eigensolver~\cite{Peruzzo2011, Tilly2022} and the quantum approximate optimization algorithm~\cite{Farhi2014, Lloyd2018, Morales2020}.
+An alternative to the aforementioned is a variational approach based on hybrid quantum-classical optimization which lies at the heart of a large number of NISQ-era algorithms such as the variational quantum eigensolver~\cite{Peruzzo2011, Tilly2022} and the quantum approximate optimization algorithm~\cite{Farhi2014, Lloyd2018, Hadfield2019, Morales2020}.
 In this approach, a parameterized quantum circuit~(pQC) built out of a pool of unitary rotations is used as an ansatz to create the target quantum state.
 The parameters of this quantum circuit are subject to an optimization procedure that minimizes a cost function.
 The latter can be, for instance, the expectation value of a target Hamiltonian or negative overlap to the target state.
 While the application of the unitary rotation as well as measurement of the relevant cost function are implemented on a quantum simulator, the optimization is performed on a classical computer.
 The result of the classical optimization is subsequently used as an updated guess for the parameters of the quantum circuit.
-The process is repeated until the desired accuracy of the state preparation is reached.
+The process is repeated until the desired convergence criterion for the state preparation is reached.
 This variational approach has been successfully used to generate the ground states of a number of quantum Hamiltonians~\cite{Ho2019, Wierichs2020}.
+We note that success of such a variational algorithm is not guaranteed in general.
+The process of training the circuit can be NP-hard~\cite{Bittel_2021} and local minima and barren plateaus induced by noise/over-parameterization can severely degrade the performance of the algorithm.
+To mitigate some of the detrimental effects of the aforementioned, several approaches have been proposed, see, for example, Refs.~\cite{Wang_2021, Akshay_2021, wurtz2021, galda2021, Lee_2021, Farhi_2022, pelofske2023, Shaydulin_2023, Shaydulin_2024}.

 Naturally, the variational quantum-classical approach relies on: i) the choice of the ansatz quantum circuit and ii) the efficacy of the classical optimization procedure.
 For a target ground state of Hamiltonian~$H_T$, the ansatz quantum circuit can be built of a fixed number~(say, $p$) of alternating applications of~${\rm exp}(-\ri\theta_jH_T)$ and~${\rm exp}(-\ri\phi_jH_M)$, where~$H_M$ is a mixing Hamiltonian~\cite{Farhi2014, Hadfield2019, Wang2020}.
 The~$2p$ parameters~$\{\theta_j, \phi_j\}$ are subject to the classical optimization procedure~\footnote{Note that Ref.~\cite{Ho2019} uses a different choice of $H_T, H_M$ for state-preparation.}.
 The latter can be any standard optimization routine such as a first-order gradient descent~\cite{Kingma2017}, a quasi-second order method like BFGS~\cite{Fletcher2013} or the quantum natural gradient~(QNG)~\cite{Stokes2020, Gacon2021}.
 In contrast to the first two, the QNG method finds an optimization path along the steepest gradient direction, but takes into account the geometry of the manifold of quantum states~\cite{Zanardi2007, Kolodrubetz2013, Kolodrubetz2017}.
 The QNG method has been shown to be more robust than the others for finding the optimal set of parameters for the quantum circuit~\cite{Wierichs2020} and is used in the current work.